Transia-RnD/hooks-toolkit-ts/README.md

 ### Retrieving Hook Definition

-The `getHookDefinition` function is used to retrieve the definition of a hook in the XRPL.
+The `getHookDefinition` function is used to retrieve the definition of a hook in Xahau.
 It takes in the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `hash`: The hash of the hook definition.

 Here is an example of retrieving the definition of a hook: